 Beef up your retirement savings

 There are a couple good reasons to contribute as much as you can to your 401k before the year is out.
 The first being that any contributions you make will lower your taxable income which in turn will reduce your tax bill.
-For 2018, the contribution limit is capped at $18,500.
-However, those aged 50 or older are allowed make catch-up contributions up to $6,000.
+For 2023, the contribution limit is capped at $22,500.
+However, those aged 50 or older are allowed make catch-up contributions up to $7,500.
 Another good reason to beef up your retirement savings is because many employers offer to match a portion of your contributions.
+Commonly, they’ll match 50% of whatever you put in, up to 6% of your salary.
 That’s free money you’re leaving on the table if you’re not contributing enough to receive the full benefit.

 Contribute to an HSA